-Balance for weighing wood and other solid fuels A large capacity spring scale will be most appropriate with 0.1 - 0.5 kg accuracy Fuel As was discussed above, testers may want to provide fuel to the households participating in the quantitative part of the KPT.
-This should be considered carefully because it can bias the test is either a positive or negative direction.
-Moisture meter To be used to measure the moisture content of the fuel used in each household, which is required to normalize per capita daily fuel consumption.
-The recommended model of moisture meter is not appropriate for non-woody solid fuels.
-Other methods should be used for non-woody fuels and may also be used for wood (see the discussion in the WBT protocol).
+Balance for weighing wood and other solid fuels A hanging scale (digital or spring type) is appropriate which has a resolution of 0.1 kg or better, an accuracy 5% of reading or better, and a capacity of 10-30 kg.
+Fuel As was discussed above, testers may want to provide fuel to the households participating in the quantitative part of the KPT.
+This should be considered carefully because it can bias the test in either a positive or negative direction.
+Moisture meter A moisture should be used to measure the moisture content of the wood fuel used in each household, which is required to normalize fuel consumption per adult-equivalent daily.
+Pin-type or pinless handheld moisture meters are acceptable with a resolution of 1% RH and accuracy of 10% of reading or better.
+Moisture meters are not appropriate for non-woody solid fuels unless calibrated for the specific fuel.
+The oven method should be used for non-woody fuels and may also be used for wood.
+Airtight container Airtight bag/container for transporting fuel samples.

-Table 3: Equipment for the KPT 11
+TABLE 3: Equipment for the KPT

-If liquid or gaseous fuels or are used, additional equipment will be required.12
+If liquid or gaseous fuels or are used, additional equipment will be required.